JDM170/SaveWizard/README.md

 4. Edit skills
 5. Unlock garages, visit cities, unlock dealers and agencies

-**This functionality of the program is not final!**
+**This functionality of the program isn't final!**

 ***

-#### Since the program is in development, I will not give up help and guidance on my errors in the code.
+#### Since the program is in development, I won't give up help and guidance on my errors in the code.